johnpapa/vue-workshop/labs.md

 #### Step 2

 Open a terminal window in the root of the project and run `vue add router`.
-This adds the Vue router to your dependencies and includes it in your app.
+This adds the Vue router to your dependencies and includes it n your app.

 When you are prompted to use history mode, type `y` and press `ENTER`.

 #### Step 3

-Notice that the Vue CLI tells you that several files have been updated.
+Notice that the Vue CLi tells you that several files have been updated.
 The `router.js` file now contains all of your routing/navigation logic and tells Vue to use the router.
 The `App.vue` file now contains a place for the routes to show their views (the `<router-view>`).

 ```command-line
 The following files have been updated / added: